 Education is of utmost importance in our Philosophy of Care.
 There are unique needs for each resident, given the wide range of disabilities, and as such, individually tailored educational programs are done for all.

-Children and young adults who are part of our Dare to Care program for persons living with HIV/AIDS typically attend public schools outside of MSC.
-Whenever possible, we send Dare to Care children to outside schools to encourage their participation in everyday society.
-However, we remain mindful of the social impact of their HIV status.
-However, if a certain schooling environment poses a risk to their development and psychosocial progress, we look to alternatives to ensure that our residents receive the education that is vital to their success.
+Children and young adults living with HIV/AIDS who are part of our Dare to Care program typically attend public schools outside of MSC.
+We remain mindful of the existing social stigma attached to their HIV status, and in the event that the environment poses a risk to their development and psychosocial progress, we seek alternatives to ensure that they receive the education that is vital to their success.

-Our residents with disabilities attend specialized local schools when feasible.
+Residents with disabilities attend specialized local schools when feasible.
 Some young residents in Jamaica who are more mentally and physically independent are taught in our Little Angels Learning Centres.
-At both of our homes in Nicaragua, we have a school and teacher on site to conduct classes for small groups of residents or on an individual basis.
-Read about the role of education in our Christ in the Garbage programs.
+At both homes in Nicaragua, we have a school and teacher on site to conduct classes for small groups of residents or on an individual basis.